Justin Hollander

-Justin B. Hollander is an urban planning and design scholar.
+Justin B. Hollander is an American urban planning and design scholar.
 He is a professor in the Department of Urban and Environmental Policy and Planning at Tufts University.
-He holds a Bachelor of Arts (1996) degree from Tufts, a Masters in Regional Planning (2000) from the Department of Landscape Architecture and Regional Planning at the University of Massachusetts, Amherst and a Ph.D.
+He holds a Bachelor of Arts (1996) degree from Tufts, a Masters in Regional Planning (2000) from the Department of Landscape Architecture and Regional Planning at the University of Massachusetts Amherst and a Ph.D.
 (2007) degree from the E.J.
 Bloustein School of Policy and Planning at Rutgers.

 Career

 Hollander studies how cities and regions manage physical change during periods of growth and decline and the cognitive, health, and social dimensions of community well-being.
-He has made a significant impact on the urban planning field, as evidenced by his election to serve on the Governing Board of the Association of Collegiate Schools of Planning (the US national organization of urban planning academics) and his appointment to the editorial boards of five high-impact internationally renowned urban planning and architecture journals, Planning Practice & Research, the Journal of Planning Education and Research, Architectural Science Review, Archnet-IJAR: International Journal of Architectural Research, and Local Development & Society.
+He is an Editor-in-Chief of the Journal of Planning Education and Research and served two terms on the Governing Board of the Association of Collegiate Schools of Planning (the US national organization of urban planning academics) and was additionally appointed to the editorial boards of urban planning and architecture journals, Planning Practice & Research, the Journal of Planning Education and Research, Architectural Science Review, Archnet-IJAR: International Journal of Architectural Research, and Local Development & Society.
 His book Cognitive Architecture won the Environmental Design Research Association national research award.
-He seeks to redefine the conventional models for measuring success in urban planning (e.g. population, employment, or income growth), drawing on research in computer science, psychology, and landscape architecture.

-He has made notable contributions to both empirical and theoretical advancements in understanding community change and what planning and policy responses can accomplish.
+He was inducted as a Fellow of the American Institute of Certified Planners.